anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 > Spiral 3 - Level 3
 {: .prompt-info}

+#### Mr. O'Meara

+#### Ms. Janssen

+Quoting my friend: "Janssen is the best physics teacher hands down.
+Her style of teaching is balanced so that you have enough time to process the material and learn it, but not enough that you can just skimp on studying.
+She is great at introducing the IB self-study archetype."

+I did not have Janssen both semesters but I have heard great things about her teaching - as she is pretty much the only IB Physics teacher that really teaches lessons.
+She also marks her IAs the highest, I've heard.

 ### SL Math (MHF4UA, MCV4UA)

 (i fumbled so hard) (these marks important for uni so DONT FUMBLE LIKE ME, I DIDNT KNOW AT THE TIME (ATLEAST FOR MHF4U...))